CanvasPads/Ribbon/README.md

 </h1>

 <p align="center">
-Shigure is a programming language for building user interfaces.
+Shigure is a programming language for the wasm era.
 </p>

 ## ✨ Getting started